CtrlK

 Context fitness axis: Aitesis and Epharmoge form a pre/post pair on the context fitness axis.
 Aitesis asks "do I have enough context to execute well?" (factual uncertainties, User→AI).
 Epharmoge asks "does my execution actually fit the context?" (evaluative mismatches, AI→User).
 They are complementary, not redundant — Aitesis may gather sufficient context, yet the resulting execution may still not fit contextual constraints that only become visible post-execution.

-Independence from Aitesis: Epharmoge's information source is the execution result itself (R) compared against observed context (X), not a re-scan of pre-execution context.
+Independence from Aitesis: Epharmoge's information source is the result itself (R) compared against observed context (X), not a re-scan of pre-execution context.
 This ensures non-circularity — even when Aitesis has fully resolved context uncertainties, Epharmoge can detect mismatches that emerge only from the actual output.

 Mode Activation

 This protocol is conditional.
 AI-guided activation (Layer 2) requires operational experience with Aitesis (④) to validate the pre/post context fitness axis.
-Until this gate is satisfied, Epharmoge exists as a formal specification only and must not auto-activate via Layer 2.
+Until this prerequisite is satisfied, Epharmoge exists as a formal specification only and must not auto-activate via Layer 2.

 Activation criteria: Observed pattern of "context gathered but application mismatched" in Aitesis inference operational data.